Democrats seek narrow path to rein in cost of medicines | Politics

 Democrats seek narrow path to rein in cost of medicines

-President Joe Biden's call for authorising Medicare to negotiate lower prescription drug prices has energized Democrats on a politically popular idea they've been pushing for nearly 20 years only to encounter frustration.
+President Joe Biden's call for authorising Medicare to negotiate lower prescription drug prices has energised Democrats on a politically popular idea they've been pushing for nearly 20 years only to encounter frustration.

 But they still lack a clear path to enact legislation.
 That's because a small number of Democrats remain uneasy over government price curbs on pharmaceutical companies.